evancz/guide.elm-lang.org/book/types/custom_types.md

 The data is attached directly to the variant, so there is no need for the record anymore.

 Another benefit of this approach is that each variant can have different associated data.
 Say that `Regular` users gave their age when they signed up.
-There is no nice way to capture that with records, but when you define your own `type` it is no problem.
+There is no nice way to capture that with records, but when you define your own custom type it is no problem.
 We add some associated data to the `Regular` variant:

 ```elm
 type User